Peng-Rao/SE4HPC_notes/notes/SE4HPC-notes.typ

 - An integration plan is usually more complex.

 #figure(
-  image("figures/example-thread.jpg", width: 70%),
+  image("figures/example-thread.jpg", width: 50%),
   caption: [ Example of thread strategy ],
 )

-*Critical*.
+==== *Critical modules strategy*
 The critical modules strategy starts with the highest risk modules.
 Risk assessment is a necessary first step. *The key point of this strategy is the risk-oriented process*.
 Integration and testing as a risk mitigation activity, designed to deliver any bad news as early as possible.

 #figure(
   image("figures/summary-integration-test-strategies.jpg", width: 80%),